MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 # Usage

-1. At this point you should be able to add a service and provision the pppoe account details at the bottom of the service account page.
+1. At this point you should be able to add a service and provision the pppoe account or DHCP leaese details at the bottom of the service account page.

-2. PPPoE secrets are provisioned with a comment which helps to track the CRM assigned service id.
+2. Accounts are provisioned with a comment which helps to track the CRM assigned service id.
 This is because in some cases the webhook does not send the previous state of custom attributes.
 Do not edit these comments to avoid orphaned accounts.